rsdoiel/stn/README.md

 	}).listen(9000);
 ```

-# But what about persistance?
+# But what about persistence?

 If you're in a NodeJS environment you can use stnfs.js in the extra's folder.
 This extends
 the basic stn.js adding readFile(), readFileSync(), writeFile(), and writeFileSync() based